The Challenge

 Our survey included 14 GBDA students, 6 MDEI students, and 5 instructors or staff members.
 The research highlighted a pattern: users wanted community, but the practical path to finding activities and transportation was fragmented.

 I was responsible for the Events feature section.
-I created task flows, explored low-fidelity wireframes, designed high-fidelity screens, and helped translate research pain points into a product path from browsing to joining an event.
+I created task flows, explored low-fidelity wireframes, designed high-fidelity screens, and translated research pain points into a product path from browsing to joining an event.

 Research to Interface